govau/content-guide/_accessibility-inclusivity/pdf-accessibility.md

 ### Make it clear you're linking to a PDF file

-Always tell your users that they are downloading a PDF and how big it is --- this should be part of the link to the document.
+Use the link to tell your users that they are downloading a PDF and how big it is.

 ### Offer an alternative format to PDF

 Provide a contact (an email address) so users can request the information in a different format.

-If you are relying on PDF as the accessible format, then the document needs a HTML landing page in which the document is described with an overview and outcomes as appropriate.
+If you are relying on PDF as the accessible format, then the document needs a HTML landing page.
+The landing page should contain an overview of the document and outcomes, if relevant.

 {% include guide_example.liquid
   title = "referencing a PDF"